UK REITs and Property Authorised Investment Funds (PAIFs) pay a special kind of dividend known as Property Income Distribution (PIDs).

-As with ordinary dividends, the tax you’ll pay on your PID income depends on whether you receive the income within a tax shelter (i.e. an ISA, CTF or pension), and also on your personal income tax rate.
+As with ordinary dividends, the tax you’ll pay on your PID income depends on:

-However, unlike ordinary dividends that are paid gross (i.e. with no tax deducted), PIDs are generally paid with 20% tax deducted.
+However, unlike ordinary dividends that are paid gross (that is with no tax deducted), PIDs are generally paid with 20% tax deducted.

-This means the tax already paid needs to be clawed back.
+This means that the tax already paid needs to be clawed back.

-Do watch to ensure your PID tax is being reclaimed by your broker, as sometimes they forget.
-It can take 4-6 weeks after the PID is credited to your account for the reclaimed tax to turn up as cash.
+It can take four to six weeks after the PID is credited to your account for the reclaimed tax to turn up as cash.

 PIDs outside of tax shelters

-You’ll work out what tax is due on your PIDs and other share income when you submit your annual self-assessment tax return.
-(Avoiding the resultant tedious paperwork is reason enough to justify an ISA!)
+You’ll need to work out what tax is due on your PIDs and other share income when you submit your annual self-assessment tax return.
+(Avoiding all the resultant tedious paperwork is reason enough to justify an ISA.)